tom-howard/ros2/docs/amr/lab1.md

 Go back to VS Code now, and (in the File Explorer) look for a folder called `scripts`.
 Click on the :material-chevron-right: icon next to this to expand the folder and reveal its content.
 A file called `basic_velocity_control.py` should be revealed.
 Click on this to open it in the main editor window.

 This is a (fairly) basic ROS 2 Python Node that will control the velocity of the robot.
-Let's talk through some key parts of this:
+Let's talk through it:

 1. First, we have some imports: